camunda/camunda-docs/docs/components/modeler/forms/form-element-library/forms-element-library-taglist.md

 - **Validation**: Given that one of the following properties is set, the form will only submit when the respective condition is fulfilled.
 Otherwise, a validation error will be displayed.
   - **Required**: Taglist must contain a value.
 - **Options source**: Taglists can be configured with an options source defining the individual choices your user can make, see [options source docs](../configuration/forms-config-options.md).
+- **Read only**: Makes the taglist read-only, meaning the user can't change but only read its state.
+Can be dynamically set using an [expression](../../feel/language-guide/feel-expressions-introduction.md).
 - **Disabled**: Disables the taglist, for use during development.

 ### Datatypes